Latest News

 Copper prices fall as the escalating conflict in the Middle East fuels concerns about slowdown

-Copper prices fell on Thursday as the Middle East conflict escalated, pushing oil prices up and raising concerns about global growth.
+Copper prices fell Thursday as oil prices rose and concerns about the global economy grew.

-SHFE prices touched?102.640 yuan per ton in the early morning hours, their lowest level since the 8th of May.
+SHFE prices touched?102.640 yuan per ton earlier that day, their lowest level since May 8th.

 Iran announced that the Strait of Hormuz will be closed until further notice and the US Central Command denied this.

-Brent oil prices rose by 1.57%.
-High energy costs?squeeze the manufacturing sector, which is a major source of copper demand.
+Brent oil prices rose by 0.49%.
+High energy costs are squeezing?manufacturing - a major source of copper demand.

-The LME saw a 0.29% increase in aluminium prices and the SHFE a 0.4% rise.
+The LME saw a 0.5% increase in aluminium prices, while the SHFE saw a 0.5% rise.
 The production of aluminium is an energy-intensive process, and the Middle East has 9% of the global smelting capacities for the metal.

 Total aluminium?stocks are low.
 Total Aluminium?
 Stocks Data released on Wednesday revealed that the number of warehouses registered with LME remained at an all-time low.

-Data showed that U.S. inflation was above the Federal Reserve target of 2% in May, but below investors' worst expectations.
+Data from other sources showed that U.S. Inflation?was above the Federal Reserve's target of 2% in May - but below investors' worst fears.

 The macroeconomic outlook has been dampened by persistently high inflation, and concerns have been raised about interest rates that are higher for longer.